Understanding Pull Factors: Why People Migrate and What Attracts Them

 3. Safety and Security:

 A safe and secure environment is essential for many migrants.
-Places with low crime rates and a sense of community safety are often preferred, particularly for families with children.
+Which means places with low crime rates and a sense of community safety are often preferred, particularly for families with children.
 This sense of security extends beyond physical safety to encompass social and political stability.

 4. Clean Environment and Air Quality: